developer-student-club-thapar/officialWebsite/README.md

 ## Backend code for Developer Students Club TIET website

-Kindly Check Contributions file on how to start contributing to this project.
+Kindly Check Contributions file on how to start contributing to this project.<br />
 Happy Contributing!